sysprog21/muxleq/README.md

 * macOS: `brew install gforth`
 * Ubuntu Linux / Debian: `sudo apt-get install gforth build-essential`

-Certainly!
-Here's the proofread and refined version of your text, optimized for inclusion in a user manual:

 To run eForth on MUXLEQ, simply type:
 ```shell
 $ make run